andrew/ultimate-awesome/README.md

 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.
+- [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
+Contributions and translations are highly encouraged. .
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.
 - [awesome_computer_science](https://github.com/apeman/awesome_computer_science) - The complete syllabus of Computer Science and Engineering.
 Roadmap, Checklist for Beginners.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
-- [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
-Contributions and translations are highly encouraged. .
 - [awesome-matlab-students](https://github.com/mathworks/awesome-matlab-students) - An awesome list of helpful resources for students learning MATLAB & Simulink.
 List includes tips & tricks, tutorials, videos, cheat sheets, and opportunities to learn MATLAB & Simulink.
-- [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [V3NCO-starred-this-repo](https://github.com/Explosion-Scratch/V3NCO-starred-this-repo) - Star to change the repo title to your username!.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.